-Name of School PLEASE PRINT CLEARLY Address - Tudi ess PLEASE PRINT CLEARLY School Integrated Pest Management Coordinator School Integrated Pest Management Coordinator PLEASE PRINT CLEARLY the school has met the necessary notification and pos integrated pest management coordinator to certify that ting requirements for a pesticide application on school ement coordinator on this form shall be required as a Statement certifying compliance: Management Coordinator for the school named above, notification and posting requirements necessary for the mpact pesticide, on this school's property."
-Business or pesticide applicator performing the applic ration: Application date and time if indoor application: If an outdoor application, three proposed dates in chro onological order: Description of application location (room number/nan ne, specific playing field or outdoor location): Pesticides to be used: Integrated Pest Management Coordinator: SIGNATURE DATE
+Name of School

+PLEASE PRINT CLEARLY

+Address

+PLEASE PRINT CLEARLY

+School Integrated Pest Management Coordinator

+PLEASE PRINT CLEARLY

+When a commercial pesticide applicator requests an integrated pest management coordinator to certify that the school has met the necessary notification and posting requirements for a pesticide application on school property, the signature of the integrated pest management coordinator on this form shall be required as a condition for the application of the pesticide.

+Statement certifying compliance:

+"I hereby certify that I am the School Integrated Pest Management Coordinator for the school named above, and further certify that this school has met all of the notification and posting requirements necessary for the following application of a pesticide other than a low impact pesticide, on this school's property."

+Business or pesticide applicator performing the application:

+Application date and time if indoor application:

+If an outdoor application, three proposed dates in chronological order:

+Description of application location (room number/name, specific playing field or outdoor location):

+Pesticides to be used:

+Integrated Pest Management Coordinator:

+SIGNATURE DATE